Hans Frank: Capture and trial

-Frank voluntarily surrendered 43 volumes of his personal diaries to the Allies, which were then used against him as evidence of his guilt.
+Frank voluntarily surrendered 43 volumes of his personal diaries to the Allies, believing his struggles against other Nazi officials would be enough to secure his defence, and which were then used against him as evidence of his guilt.
 Frank confessed to some of the charges, and testified in response to questions from his defence attorney:

 after having heard the testimony of the witness Rudolf Höss, my conscience does not allow me to throw the responsibility solely on these minor people.
 I myself have never installed an extermination camp for Jews, or promoted the existence of such camps; but if Adolf Hitler personally has laid that dreadful responsibility on his people, then it is mine too, for we have fought against Jewry for years; and we have indulged in the most horrible utterances.

+During his captivity, he penned a series of letters in which he also left his last thoughts.
+To his son Norman, he wrote that he preferred to die and join the "brave soldiers, who were (...) killed in this war" than "be dealt in revenge from [migrants], traitors", from those such as Willy Brandt.

-During their trials, he and Albert Speer were the only defendants to show any degree of remorse for their crimes.
+During their trials, he and Albert Speer were the only defendants to show any degree of remorse for their crimes, though, according to his son Niklas, he portrayed himself as a "man of the law", and was not personally acknowledging guilt, rather shifting it to the "German people" as a whole.
 At the same time, he accused the Allies, especially the Soviets, of their own wartime atrocities.
-The former German Governor-General of Poland was found guilty of war crimes and crimes against humanity on 1 October 1946, and he was sentenced to death by hanging.
+Frank was found guilty of war crimes and crimes against humanity on 1 October 1946 and was sentenced to death by hanging.
 The death sentence was carried out at Nuremberg Prison on 16 October by US Army Master Sergeant John C. Woods.
 Journalist Joseph Kingsbury-Smith wrote of the execution:

 He answered to his name quietly and when asked for any last statement, he replied "I am thankful for the kind treatment during my captivity and I ask God to accept me with mercy."

 His body and those of the other nine executed prisoners and the corpse of Hermann Göring were cremated at Ostfriedhof (Munich) and the ashes were scattered in the river Isar.